Paul Stephenson (footballer)

 Paul Stephenson (born 2 January 1968) is an English former professional footballer who played as a winger or a central midfielder for Newcastle United, Millwall, Gillingham, Brentford and York City before he ended his career with Hartlepool United.
 During his footballing career he made a combined total of over 500 appearances.

-He is currently assistant manager at Kilmarnock.
+He is currently assistant manager at Northern Ireland U21.

 Playing career

 Newcastle United

 Paul Stephenson was born in Wallsend.
 He started his career as an apprentice at Newcastle United in the same youth team that brought through the likes of Paul Gascoigne.
 He was by capped by England at youth level in 1986.
 He made his debut at the age of 17 and went on to make 63 starts and four substitute appearances for the club.

 Millwall

 In 1988, Stephenson was sold to Millwall for a fee of around £300,000.
 He spent his first four seasons playing regularly for the Lions in the same team as the likes of Teddy Sheringham and Tony Cascarino.
 However, after the arrival of new manager Mick McCarthy, Stephenson's first-team opportunities were limited and he found himself being loaned to Gillingham, for whom he made 12 league starts and scored two goals.
 Stephenson returned to Millwall but he failed to force his way back into the first team.
 While at Millwall, Stephenson made a total of 98 league appearances and scored sixgoals.